bkuri/vfab/README.md

 ### Error Handling

-If AxiDraw support is not installed, ploTTY provides clear guidance:
+If AxiDraw support is not installed, vfab provides clear guidance:

 ```
 ❌ AxiDraw support not available.
 Install with: uv pip install -e '.[axidraw]'